MarcusM1231/RapidSummary/README.md

 # RapidSummary
-Chrome extension that gives the current summary of the website you visiting
+Chrome extension that gives the summary of the website you visiting